Real Twistings are 2-Line Bundles: Comparison work

-This definition has been given originally in \cite[\S 2]{Freed2011a}; here we present it -- for economical reasons -- as a special case of our bicategory extension of Freed-Moore's category of $\phi$-twisted super extensions, carried out in \cref{freed-moore-extensions}.
+This definition has been given originally in \cite[Section~2]{Freed2011a}; here we present it -- for economical reasons -- as a~special case of our bicategory extension of Freed--Moore's category of $\phi$-twisted super extensions, carried out in Section~\ref{freed-moore-extensions}.